 Daniel Michael, Chief of the Enforcement Division’s Complex Financial said: ‘’Investors relied on their investment advisers to fairly and accurately value securities, … As we allege, Premium Point masked its true performance, which denied investors the opportunity to make informed investment decisions.’’

-The SEC is still investigating, but for now Ahuja, Majidi and Shor were charged with fraud, with aiding and abetting fraud, or both.
-The SEC is also looking for permanent injunctions, return of allegedly ill-gotten gains, with interest, and civil penalties.
+The SEC is still investigating, but for now, Ahuja, Majidi, and Shor were charged with fraud, with aiding and abetting fraud, or both.
+The SEC is also looking for permanent injunctions, return of allegedly ill-gotten gains, interest, and civil penalties.